Cloud Identity Playbook

 Myth Busted - It's Cloud or Nothing

-Most agencies that utilize an IDaaS are operating in a hybrid configuration.
+Most agencies that use an IDaaS are operating in a hybrid configuration.

 The full migration scenario replaces all on-premises Identity Provider components with an IDaaS.
 This scenario includes replacing Active Directory and Active Directory Federation Services with an IDaaS.
 An agency may need an alternative solution for PIV desktop authentication, which Active Directory typically handles.
 An alternative solution may include using a comparable phishing-resistant authenticator as mentioned in the Federal Zero Trust Strategy.